arviz-devs/arviz/elections/ArviZ_2020.md

 1. NumFOCUS will email all registered voters a ballot for a vote on tied candidates
 2. At conclusion of election period NumFOCUS will remove the voters identifying information and share the results (most likely in Google Sheets)
     * A table of results will be added to this document

+#### Historical Record
+A tied election was not needed.
+The primary election was decisive.